 • Irritability, agitation, restlessness

 To prevent or reduce benzodiazepine withdrawal symptoms, it is important to gradually taper the dose of the drug over several weeks rather than stopping it all of a sudden.
 Medically supervised withdrawal allows people to come off benzos safely and comfortably.
-Medications, such as flumazenil, can help patients rapidly withdraw from benzodiazepines to lower doses and ultimately to abstinence.
-However, these treatments can be associated with side effects and should only be undertaken in specialized addiction treatment units.
+Medications, such as flumazenil, can help patients to rapidly withdraw from benzodiazepines by lowering the dose, ultimately leading to abstinence.
+However, benzo addiction treatments can be associated with serious side effects and should only be undertaken in specialized addiction treatment units.
 Call the hotline for more information.

 Benzodiazepine Overdose

-Benzodiazepines are relatively safer in that when they are taken at toxic doses without other drugs, they rarely cause significant effects.
-Patients with a classic single-drug benzodiazepine overdose typically present with central nervous system depression and near-normal vital signs.
+Benzodiazepine overdoses are relatively safer compared to some other drugs.
+Toxic doses of benzodiazepines (without other drugs) rarely cause significant effects.
+Patients with a classic case of single-drug benzodiazepine overdose typically present with central nervous system depression and near-normal vital signs.
+They are often arousable and are able to provide a reliable drug use history.
 Some of the typical symptoms of benzodiazepine overdose include: [2]

 • Slurred speech